Should Parents Cosign on Student Loans?

 Unfortunately, students just starting out usually don’t have the credit history needed to get a loan from a private lender, so cosigners sometimes step in.

 But do students have to have a cosigner for a private student loan?
 Almost always.
 Since many lenders won’t lend money to young adults with no or little credit history, they typically require cosigners.
-Roughly 92% of all private undergraduate student loans have a cosigner.
+Roughly 90% of all private undergraduate student loans have a cosigner.

 What Are the Downsides to Cosigning My Child’s Loan?

-If you’re looking to privately fund your child’s education costs, it means they likely need the help to pay for college, just like many Americans do.
+If you’re looking to privately fund your child’s education costs, it means you likely need the help to pay for college, just like many Americans do.
 But cosigning for your child’s private student loan is not without potential repercussions.
 Think over the following:

 • Cosigning could put your own finances at risk.
 You may have the most responsible young adult in the whole state, but if something goes awry and the loan goes into default, the lender may sue you or hire a collection agency to try to recoup the debt.